raphideb/raphideb.github.io/content/postgres/pgstat_snap.md

  2025-07-10 20:33:27 | 8092674635626072858 | 33300 |    400 |   333 |       4 | 607982.043008 |  9745.461818
  2025-07-10 20:33:28 | 8092674635626072858 | 33600 |    300 |   336 |       3 | 610530.950563 |  2548.907555
 ```
-- in the first example, we saw that at 20:33:25 it was called twice and ran for 3142ms.
+- in the first example, we saw that at 20:33:25 it was called twice and the execution time increased by 3142ms.
 - there was no execution at 20:33:24, 20:33:23 is when it was executed the last time before 20:33:25.
 Nice, everything fits - or does it?
 - at 20:33:27 it has been executed 4 times with an exec_ms_d of 9745ms.
 But it was also executed the second before, how can this be?

-That's the limitation of pg_stat_statements, there is no way to know why the calls count and total_exec_ms went up exactly because we can not trace sessions, everything is summarized over all executions.
-We don't know when all the sessions were started that increased the calls count to 4.
+That's the limitation of pg_stat_statements, we can not trace sessions, everything is summarized over all executions and the views only show the difference between snapshots.
+We don't know when all the sessions were started that increased the calls count by 4, maybe one execution was slower than the others.
 Keep that in mind when trying to time how long one query was executed.

 ### Which database modified the most rows
 It seems that more rows were modified in the oltpbench database, let's verify this: